-- For all absences, whenever possible, a written request for leave of absence (LOA), with a brief explanation, must be submitted for the approval of the Dean of Student Affairs before the start of the LOA.
-Students must verify that the LOA has been approved before leaving or risk being classified as Absent without Leave.
-This form is available in the Student Portal under Downloads. - Suppose a written explanation before leaving of absence is not possible due to an emergency.
-In that case, students must use their best efforts to inform the Dean of Students of the reasons and duration of their absence, by phone, email, etc., during their absence or immediately upon their return. - As a courtesy, students should also inform all course directors of their inability to attend lectures, whether their absence is planned or an emergency. - If no explanation is received before or after a leave of absence, the student will be classified as Absent Without Leave and will become inactive in the SJSM system.
-If this student wishes to resume classes, their case must be reviewed by the Examination Committee, which will decide whether they are allowed to continue lessons and under what conditions. - Students who come to class more than 15 minutes late will be marked absent for that class. - Students who fail to achieve at least 70% attendance in each semester will get a 20-point deduction for that block exam if it is a first-time failure to get 70% attendance.
-Any future failure to achieve 70% attendance will result in exam exclusion. - Repeated failure to meet the attendance requirement may result in disciplinary action including but not limited to suspension and/or dismissal. - · All students must attend the first day of class every semester.
+- For all absences, a written request for the leave of absence (LOA), with a brief explanation, must be submitted for the approval of the Dean of Student Affairs prior to the start of the LOA.
+The student must verify that the LOA has been approved prior to leaving or risk being classified as Absent Without Leave - For absences of more than 2 working days, a LOA request form must be filled out and handed over to the Dean of Student Affairs for approval.
+This form is available on the school website under Downloads. - If a written explanation prior to the leave of absence is not possible due to an emergency, students must use their best efforts to inform the Dean of Students of the reasons and duration of his or her absence during his or her absence or immediately upon return.
+A formal leave of absence form must be submitted as soon as it is possible. - As a courtesy, students should also inform all their course directors of their inability to attend lectures whether their absence is planned or an emergency. - If no explanation is received before or after a leave of absence, the student will be classified as Absent Without Leave, and will become inactive in the SJSM system.
+If this student wishes to resume classes, his or her case must be reviewed by the Exam Committee, who will decide whether this student is allowed to resume classes, and if so, under what conditions. - Students who come to class more than 15 minutes late will be marked absent for that lecture. - Students who fail to achieve at least 80% attendance in each block in a given semester will get a 20-point deduction for that block exam, if it is a first-time failure to get 80% attendance.
+Any future offense will result in exam exclusion. - Repeated failure to meet the attendance requirement may result in disciplinary action including but not limited to suspension and/or dismissal. - It is mandatory for ALL students to attend the first day of class every semester.
+ALL students will be required to attend class on the first day.
+All students must book their flights back to the island accordingly.